Matty Warburton: Career

 After playing for Maine Road, Curzon Ashton, Salford City and Stockport County, in May 2019 it was announced that Warburton has signed a two-year contract with Northampton Town, starting in July 2019.
 Before joining Northampton, Warburton worked as a PE teacher at Ashton-on-Mersey School in Sale, Greater Manchester.
 On 3 August 2019, he made his professional debut in a 1–0 defeat against Walsall.

 On 8 October 2020, Warburton signed for National League side Yeovil Town on loan until the end of the 2020–21 season.

 On 11 May 2021 it was announced that he would leave Northampton when his contract expired at the end of the season.

 On 1 August 2021, Warburton was announced to have signed for National League side F.C.
 Halifax Town on a free transfer.
 He scored his first goal for the club in their 3–0 National League win over Stockport County.
 He was awarded the National League Player of the Month award for December 2021 after three goals across the month.
+On 21 May 2023, he featured as a substitute in the 2023 FA Trophy Final as Halifax defeated Gateshead to lift the trophy for a second time, proving to be his final appearance for the club.

+In May 2023, he agreed to join Solihull Moors on a two-year deal.

+In February 2025, Warburton joined National League North side King's Lynn Town.

+In July 2025, Warburton joined Southern League Premier Division South side Redditch United.